lstein/InvokeAI-Nodes/README.md

 the [InvokeAI](https://invoke-ai.github.io/InvokeAI) text to image generator.

-Currently this repo contains just one node, but may grow with time.
+Currently this repo contains two nodes:
+- [Enhance Prompt Node](#enhance-prompt-node) -- Use an LLM to make your simple prompts fancy
+- [Describe Image Node](#describe-image-node) -- Use an LLM to describe the contents of an uploaded image

-## Enhance Prompt for Ollama
+## Enhance Prompt Node

 The EnhancePrompt Invocation uses a local [Ollama](https://ollama.ai) large language model server to enhance prompts by adding additional